hpcleuven/VscDocumentation/source/jobs/job_types.rst

 Shared memory job
 -----------------

 A shared memory program consists of a single task.
-The number of CPUs you would request for the task corresponds to the number of computational threads you want to use for the application.
+The number of cores you would request for the task corresponds to the number of computational threads you want to use for the application.
 Keep in mind that a single task cannot span multiple nodes in the cluster.